FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 1. Login to the [Dashboard](https://client.falixnodes.net/).

 2. Select a server from your server list.
+> make sure to start the server at least once to generate all the needed files before continuing.

-3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server .
+3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server.
 In the top navigation bar, hover over "Manage", then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).

 4. Locate and open the [resource_packs](https://client.falixnodes.net/server/filemanager?dir=/resource_packs/) folder.

-5. Upload your resource pack to this folder by dragging it to the top of the File Manager or by using the Upload Folder button.
+5. Upload your resource pack to this folder by dragging it to the top of the File Manager or by using the "Upload Folder" button.

 6. Return to the File Manager home folder.

-7. Go to 'Worlds' and open the 'Bedrock Level' folder.
+7. Open the 'Worlds' folder and open the 'Bedrock Level' folder inside.

 8. Create a new file called `world_resource_packs.json` if it doesn't already exist.